-A simple question.
-What’s the best social media marketing tool for driving rapid e-commerce growth?
-Sadly, many of these tools are falling short when it comes to enabling e-commerce on social.
-They work great for tactical functions, like scheduling and tracking follower engagement, but what about tools that help you acquire influencer content and make it shoppable?
+To make matters worse, many of the social media marketing tools on the market today fall short when it comes to enabling commerce.
+They work great for functions like scheduling and tracking follower engagement, but what about tools to manage influencer content and create better shopping experiences?

-Luckily for you, there’s an opportunity to think bigger about the tools you use for your social media e-commerce strategy.
+There’s an opportunity to think bigger about the tools you use for your social e-commerce strategy.

 1. Save time with an easy-to-use social media scheduling tool

 When you manage multiple social media accounts, you need a quick and easy way to keep them up-to-date with new content.
 Enter the social media scheduling tool — a must-have for social managers.

 At the very minimum, social media posting tools provide a convenient way to queue up content.
 That way you don’t have to log in to each platform and publish it manually.
 But more robust scheduling tools offer features for team collaboration, product tagging, and forecasting that can not only improve your workflow but also your social media strategy over time.

 Look for social media scheduling tools that can help you:

 - Schedule and post to all your social platforms with products tagged

 - Collaborate on posts, approve drafts, and share feedback on the posting schedule

 - Identify peak times to post content (when most of your followers are online)